The Dada Gems of Autumn

 Cutout & Keep London Dada Xmas card

-( Feel free to download & printout onto photo card to send off to your animal-loving turkey-munching friends this Christmas. )
+Free to download & print onto photo card to hand to your “animal-loving” turkey-munching friends this Christmas. (*non-commercial use )

 Limited edition of 25 giclee prints, 8″ X 7″ , reverse-signed, £25 each incl p & p.